kjhall04/Filament-Logs/README.md

 # Filament Logs

 A Python-based inventory management system for tracking 3D printer filament rolls.
-This project uses Excel files for data storage and provides utilities for logging filament usage, generating barcodes, and managing inventory.
+This project uses Excel files for data storage and provides utilities for logging filament usage, generating barcodes, managing favorites, and tracking inventory.
 It includes a modern Flask web application and terminal-based tools.

 ## Features

 - Log filament usage and update inventory in an Excel file
 - Add new filament rolls with automatic barcode generation
 - Mark rolls as empty based on a configurable threshold
+- Mark and display favorite filament rolls (with gold stars in the web app)
 - Modular code for data manipulation and barcode generation
 - Barcode and attribute mapping via JSON files
-- Modern web interface (Flask) with search, pagination, and stats pages
+- Modern web interface (Flask) with search, pagination, favorites, and stats pages
 - Terminal interface for command-line usage
 - USB barcode scanner and scale integration (if supported by hardware)